mtnewton/valheim-mods/Gravekeeper/README.md

 ## Should Gravekeeper modify what is kept on death?
 ## Turn on the below options to change what is kept on death.
 # Setting type: Boolean
-# Default value: false
+# Default value: true
-Enabled = false
+Enabled = true

 ## Keep all items on death.
-## Grave will dissapear when empty unless [Grave] KeepGrave is true
 # Setting type: Boolean
 # Default value: true
 KeepAll = true